 FIREWEED SCHOOL HERBAL APPRENTICESHIP PROGRAM

-Join herbalist, herb-grower, wild-crafter, and medicine-maker Jessy Delleman for this comprehensive foundational year in herbal studies.
+Join herbalist, herb-grower, wild-crafter, and medicine-maker Jessy Delleman for this comprehensive foundational year in herbal studies at the herb farm.

-The Apprenticeship Program is held on every second Monday 9am-4pm from March-November for a total of 17 classes.
+The Apprenticeship Program is held on every second Monday 9am-4pm from mid-March to mid-November for a total of 17 classes.
+Tuition for the program is $2250 and includes all course books, herbs, and medicine making supplies.
 Classes take place at Fireweed Farm in Brentwood Bay BC.
-Seats are limited to 15 students.
+Seats are limited to 15 students each year.